Blood Money (2021 film): Reception

-Logesh Balachandran of The Times of India rated the film with 2.5/5 stars, stating that, "Blood Money is a good suspense thriller with brilliant concept but fails to engage the audience due to weak screenplay."
-Behindwoods gave a rating of 2.5 out on 5 and wrote, "Blood Money is a watchable thriller, the interesting premise could have been dealt better."
+Logesh Balachandran of The Times of India rated the film with 2.5 out of 5 stars, stating that, "Blood Money is a good suspense thriller with brilliant concept but fails to engage the audience due to weak screenplay."
 Navein Darshan of Cinema Express stated that, "Blood Money is a film filled with tasteful performances and it was especially a delight to see actors like Priya and Kishore perform in close-ups.
 But the one performer who effortlessly steals the show is the young Vishrutha.
 She strengthens the emotional core of the film with her subtle expressions and when she breaks down, your heart just melts.
 Apart from its apt casting, the major plus of Blood Money is its restricted runtime.
 With a length of less than 90-minutes, the film conveys so much without losing our attention.
 It is a film that values the time of its audiences a lot and such films deserve more love from us."
 ABP Live wrote, "Blood Money' is inspired by a real life incident.
 However, the team has exaggerated certain portions to add to the drama and this definitely does more harm than good to the film's interests.
 Blood Money might have its share of problems but on the whole, it works."
-Ashameera Aiyappan of Firstpost rated the film with 2.5/5 stars, stating that, "On paper, Blood Money has all the ingredients for a taut thriller.
+Ashameera Aiyappan of Firstpost rated the film with 2.5 out of 5 stars, stating that, "On paper, Blood Money has all the ingredients for a taut thriller.
 But the film doesn’t dig deep into the details and thus, reveals don’t land as it aspires to."
 Siby Jeyya of India Herald called that, "the movie ends as a watchable thriller just for her [Priya Bhavani Shankar] sake."